astridx/mod_agiframewrapper/README.md

 ## How can I change the text of the buttons?
 You can make an [language override](https://docs.joomla.org/J3.x:Language_Overrides_in_Joomla) of the language strings
 `MOD_WRAPPER_INHALT_AKTIVIEREN` and `MOD_WRAPPER_INHALT_DEAKTIVIEREN`

+# Support and New Features

+This Joomla!
+Extension is a simple feature.
+But it is most likely, that your requirements are already covered or require very little adaptation.

+If you have more complex requirements, need new features or just need some support, I am open to doing paid custom work and support around this Joomla!
+Extension.

+Contact me and we'll sort this out!